mikehosmar/syncstart/README.rst

       -l LOWPASS, --lowpass LOWPASS
                             Audio option: Discards frequencies above the specified Hz, e.g., 300.
 0 == off (default) -c, --crop            Video option: Crop to 4:3.
 Helpful when aspect ratios differ.
-      -s, --show            Turn off "show diagrams", in case you are confident.
+      -s, --show            Suppress "show diagrams", in case you are confident.
       -q, --quiet           Suppresses standard output except for the CSV result.
 Output will be: file_to_advance,seconds_to_advance
+      -p PEAK, --peak PEAK  Use nth peak in correlation (default 0)

 DESCRIPTION